discusdude/PoshScan/README.md

 the results as html, csv, xml, or json depending on the specified result type.
 It will only include hosts responded on a port.

+It can perform either TCP or UDP port scans or can perform an ARP scan.

 The functions that it uses are located in the Start-PortScan.psm1 file.

 ## PARAMETER Type
 Type: String

-In a future version, this will specify the type of scan to be performed (ICMP, TCP, UDP, ARP) and will be constrained to those options.
-Currenlty, TCP is the only valid option.
+This specifies the type of scan to be performed (TCP, UDP, ARP) is constrained to those options.

 ## PARAMETER StartAddress
 Type: String